 Family Game Nights

 Frugal tip #1 is what this should’ve been!
 Emerson’s family is HUGE on games and I grew up occasionally playing Monopoly or Scrabble but it wasn’t nearly as often as him.
 Now, I love board games!
 The usuals in our house are Backgammon, Taboo, and Yahtzee!.
 We also play Boggle and Pit which are another two of my favorites now.
 Taboo is an awesome group game, kind of like charades, and we usually force every to play it during the holidays.
 It brings great belly laughs and just a plain good time.
-You can pass so many hours just by playing games, so don’t forget about it when your house is crammed full of people and smells of pecan and pumpkin pie, and the best frugal holiday season yet.
+You can pass so many hours just by playing games, so don’t forget about it when your house is crammed full of people, smells of pecan and pumpkin pie, and the best frugal holiday season yet.

 TIP: Often you can find a lot of these games at a local thrift store!
 Just check that all the pieces are there, of course.
 What’s your favorite board game?
 Tell me below in the comments!